 This is my updated version of an heirloom recipe shared with me by retired New Jersey cranberry grower Tom Darlington.
 His family has been prominent in the cranberry business in the Whitesbog area of the New Jersey Pine Barrens since the late 1860’s when his grandfather, J. J. White, was the first to dig bogs and raise cranberries where they didn’t originally grow.
 At the time, this approach was considered so preposterous that it was dubbed White’s Folly.
 But by the early twentieth century, the J. J. White Company had become the largest cranberry operation in the state.

 Tom’s family has been enjoying this dessert at Thanksgiving and other holidays for as long as he can remember.
 It was handed down from his aunt, Elizabeth White.
 The pudding and sauce are a perfect pair: the cranberry pudding is moist and bright with bits of tart berries,and the mild, buttery orange sauce provides balancing richness and sweetness.–Nancy Baggett

 Here in the states, we tend to overlook the pleasures of pudding.
 We’re all about pies with tender, buttery, flaky crusts (well, flaky, that is, if you use lard) or teetering cakes that boast a fine crumb and a generous dollop of frosting between each tier.
 Yet there’s quite a lot of comfort to be found in a classic pudding and its almost wobbly yet just this side of sturdy texture that just sort of caresses you like a grandma’s hug.
 Go ahead.
 Pull up a spoon.

-Steamed Cranberry Pudding Recipe
+Steamed Cranberry Pudding with Butter-Orange Sauce

 - Quick Glance